-While the Founding Fathers may have given us a system that is in many ways imperfect, vulnerable to abuse, or may leave many voters feeling unheard, it is also a system that has seen dramatic evolution in what is, compared to other nations, an extremely short amount of existence.
-The nature of our democracy is that it can be improved through participation, as we’ve seen in numerous examples above; furthermore, the defects we may wish to change are the very defects that can be resolved through democratic efforts.
+While the Founding Fathers may have given us a system that is in many ways imperfect, vulnerable to abuse, or may leave many voters feeling unheard, it is also a system that has seen dramatic evolution in what is, compared to other nations, an extremely short lifespan.
+The nature of our democracy is that it can be improved through participation, as we’ve seen in numerous examples above,.
+Furthermore, the defects we may wish to change are the very defects that can be resolved through democratic efforts.

 We’ve further seen that, despite what some commentators may assert, Americans as a group are not nearly as different or divided as one might think.
 In actuality, we are a nation of remarkably independent, free-thinking participants, and the color of our cities, states, or ballots is far more a reflection of our electoral structure than of our individual thoughts, beliefs, or communities.